cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 - To be sure that your code do what you ask it to do (finding bug is a side effect)
 - Get fast and precise feedback
 - Improve speed of introducing changes
-- Reduce time spent in dubugging
+- Reduce time spent in debugging
 - Remove fear of changes
 - Force you to have an architecture (boundaries management)
 - You think what you write